tfconnors/m2x-demo-bluemix-python/README.md

 This repo provides a framework for an [IBM Bluemix](http://www.bluemix.net) application with Python code that reports data to [AT&T M2X](https://m2x.att.com).
 The application reports the current stock price of AT&T's stock (ticker symbol "T") every minute.

 Please note that Bluemix and M2X are using times in UTC, not in your local time zone.
+M2X will, however, accept data in any time zone as long as the timestamp is formatted using ISO8601 (e.g. "2015-02-27T18:14:00.000-03:00").

 ## Pre-Requisites